thoughtspot/thoughtspot.github.io/_includes/content/mount-nas.md

 Some operations, like backup/restore and data loading, require you to either read or write large files.
 You can mount a NAS (network attached storage) file system for these operations.
+Currently, ThoughtSpot does not have an option for direct attached storage.
+Your NAS storage can use whichever drive format you would like.

 This procedure shows you how to mount a NAS file system for storing or accessing large files.
 The file system will be mounted at the same location on each node in the cluster automatically.
 When any node is restarted, the file system will be mounted again automatically, if it can be found.